RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 The project has two pre-configured debug configurations: a CICS Debug and a JCL Debug one.
 You will use these configurations to debug the batch and the online application.

 1. In the Application Explorer view, select the BANKDEMO project and click **Run** \> **Debug Configurations**.
-2. In the left-hand pane of the **Debug Configurations** dialog box, expand **COBOL Enterprise Server**.
+2. In the left- pane of the **Debug Configurations** dialog box, expand **COBOL Enterprise Server**.
 3. Click **CICS Debug**.
-4. Click the different tabs in the right-hand pane to see what debug settings are enabled for this configuration.
+4. Click the different tabs in the rightpane to see what debug settings are enabled for this configuration.
 Note that this configuration will be used with the BANKDEMO server.
 5. Click **JCL Debug** under **COBOL Enterprise Server**.
-6. Click the different tabs in the right-hand pane to see what debug settings are enabled for this configuration.
+6. Click the different tabs in the right pane to see what debug settings are enabled for this configuration.
 7. Click **Close** to close the **Debug Configurations** dialog box without saving any changes.

 **Starting the Debugger**